Stephen Cheston: Archdeacon of Winchester

-Gardiner, appointed bishop by Mary I of England, made Cheston Archdeacon of Winchester, collated on 12 March 1554.
+Gardiner, appointed bishop by Mary I, made Cheston Archdeacon of Winchester, collated on 12 March 1554.
 It followed the removal from the post of John Philpot (executed 1555), who by March 1554 had been excommunicated and was in the King's Bench Prison.

 Cheston remained archdeacon, until his death on 1 February 1572.
 In 1564 Robert Horne as bishop of Winchester started proceedings against Cheston as archdeacon, on the grounds that his collation in 1554 was invalid in law.
 Horne did not have at this the full support of his diocesan staff for his strongly Protestant views, and nothing came of the case.
 Horne's chancellor George Acworth did limit Cheston's administrative powers to deal with wills of the clergy.